afyy/a-homepage/README.md

 # a-homepage

-:start:To run the code, download the files and open index.html in the browser(chrome, opera or mozilla).
+:star:To run the code, download the files and open index.html in the browser(chrome, opera or mozilla).